Skip to main content

 Methodology

-Ground-floor lobbies are classified as building common area — they serve all occupants and visitors regardless of floor.
+Ground-floor lobbies are classified as building common area.
+They serve all occupants and visitors regardless of floor.
 The entire lobby area (reception, security desk, elevator waiting area, circulation paths) is included in the building common area pool and allocated to all tenants through the building load factor.
 Upper-floor elevator lobbies on multi-tenant floors are classified as floor common area and allocated only to tenants on that floor.
 On single-tenant floors, the elevator lobby becomes part of the tenant's usable area.

 BOMA 2017 vs 2024